 The sweeping changes to investment strategies on oil ETPs at first appeared to be the big news however they turned out to be just the tip of the iceberg.

-With regulators becoming increasingly concerned about the behaviour of these products, the Securities and Exchange Commission (SEC) is yet to allow the world’s largest oil ETP, the $4.5bn United States Oil Fund (USO), to create an additional four million shares to meet the ongoing demand, thus effectively blocking it from seeing new flows.
+With regulators becoming increasingly concerned about the behaviour of these products, the Securities and Exchange Commission (SEC) is yet to allow the world’s largest oil ETP, the $4.5bn United States Oil Fund (USO), to create an additional four million shares to meet the ongoing demand, therefore effectively blocking it from seeing new flows.

 Similar action was also taken by WisdomTree after it announced a temporary halt to creations on CRUD on 30 April due to “unprecedented levels of volatility” in WTI crude oil contracts.